kimyeongseong/qa-device-farm/README.en.md

 ```

 If it is taken, change `port` in `ws-scrcpy.config.json` and restart both servers.

+**When mirroring stops after an adb server restart**: `adb kill-server` drops the connection ws-scrcpy was holding, and its node process does not recover on its own.
+If the browser console shows `WS closed: socket hang up`, **restart ws-scrcpy**.
+Reset stream will not help — that clears leftovers on the *device*, and this failure is host-side state.

 **When the mirror is black, or the log says `unknown host service`**: restarting ws-scrcpy does not always take down the scrcpy server it pushed onto the device, and the leftover process holds the port so the next connection gets nothing.